 Medical Expenses, Insurance Write-Offs, and The Collateral Source Rule

 Collateral Source Rule: Common law CSR acts as a rule of evidence and a rule of damages.
 It bars evidence of collateral sources and prevents the jury from reducing the verdict.
 Schonberger v.
 Roberts, 456 N.W.2d 201 (Iowa 1990).
 CSR partially modified by Iowa’s comparative fault statute.
 Iowa Code § 668.14.
 Evidence of collateral source payments for medical care allowed, and statute permits, but doesn’t require, the jury to reduce the verdict by the amount of collateral sources.
-If such evidence is introduced, court must allow evidence as to any existing subrogation rights, or costs of procuring them.
-The jury will also be instructed to answer special interrogatories indicating the effect of the evidence relating to these payments.
-Notably, the common law CSR remains applicable to personal injury claims falling outside of the Comparative Fault Act (intentional torts).
-Applies only to medical expenses; evidence of disability benefits likely not allowed.
+If such evidence is introduced, the court must permit evidence and argument as to the costs to the plaintiff of procuring the previous payments or future rights of payment and as to any existing rights of indemnification or subrogation relating to the previous payments or future rights of payment.

 Recovery Of Medical Expenses Rule: